Positive scalar curvature, higher rho invariants and localization algebras: Roe algebras and localization algebras

 \section{Roe algebras and localization algebras}

 In this section, we show the natural isomorphism between the long exact sequence of localization algebras (in Theorem $\ref{thm:stolz}$) and the long exact sequence of Higson and Roe.
-In particular, the explicit construction naturally identifies our definition of the higher rho invariant (see Section \ref{sec:rho} above) with the higher rho invariant in Piazza and Schick \cite[Section 1.2]{Piazza:2012fk}.
+In particular, the explicit construction naturally identifies our definition of the higher rho invariant (see Section \ref{sec:rho} above) with the higher rho invariant of Higson and Roe \cite[Definition 7.1]{MR2761858}.

 Let $X$ be a \emph{finite dimensional simplicial complex} equipped with a proper and cocompact isometric action of a discrete group $\Gamma$.
 Consider the following short exact sequences:

 and

 We claim that there are natural homomorphisms